 Step 3: Patch Stock Boot Image in Magisk Manager

 Now that you have your phone’s stock boot image, you will need to patch it through Magisk Manager.
 To do this, first download the latest version of Magisk Manager from Github to your phone.
 Then, launch the file manager app and navigate to the folder where the APK file was downloaded.
 Tap on the APK file (e.g. MagiskManager-v8.0.2.apk) and press the ‘Install’ button to install the Magisk Manager app on your OnePlus 8.

-Now, go to the app drawer and launch the Magisk Manager app on your phone.
-Press the “Install” button and tap on “Select and Patch a File”.
+Go to the app drawer and launch the Magisk Manager app on your phone.
+Now, press the “Install” button and tap on “Select and Patch a File”.
 Then navigate to the “Download” folder and select the stock boot image file you transferred during step #2.
 Once the file has been selected, press “Let’s Go”.